 There’s science to back this up, too.
 A 2010 study found that power posing - adopting open, expansive poses that signal power - for only 1 minute decreased the stress hormone cortisol and increased feelings of power and tolerance for risk.

 3. Do what you love

-People love being good at something, because it makes us feel accomplished and capable.
+We love being good at something because it makes us feel accomplished and capable.
 When you’re feeling insecure about something in your life, it’s a good idea to remind yourself of the things you’re good at.

-It doesn’t matter if you enjoy running or golf, knitting or calligraphy.
+It doesn’t matter if you enjoy running, golf, knitting, or calligraphy.
 It’s important to have a regular hobby or pastime that makes you feel good about yourself and your skills.
 Just watching a movie or reading a book may be the ticket if you love it.

 4. Be more optimistic

 Often, insecurities arise from general negativity in our lives, like some sort of snowball: one thing goes wrong and the snowball is set in motion, gathering size and momentum as it rolls through your life.